AI

 If you’re staring at a successful pilot and wondering how to scale it, here’s what the evidence suggests:

 Start by mapping all potential AI opportunities across the enterprise, not just scaling the pilot you have.
-McKinsey found that lack of clear AI strategy is the most common barrier to success.
+McKinsey found that high performers are 3x more likely to have senior leaders demonstrating ownership of AI initiatives.
 You need to know where you’re going before you scale.

 Build platform capabilities before you scale individual models.
 Invest in MLOps infrastructure that supports multiple teams.
 Set governance standards early.
 Create training programs.
 Establish the hub and spoke organizational model that balances expertise with embedded execution.